 My guns are (mostly) the ones liberals swear they don’t want to take away.
-For now, they’re too busy trying to take my neighbor’s AR, or making sure a mother in the inner city can’t acquire the means to defend her family, to bother any case-hardened traditionalists like me.
+For now, they’re too busy trying to take my neighbor’s AR, or making sure a mother in the inner city can’t acquire the means to defend her family to bother with any case-hardened traditionalists like me.
 For now.

-It’s a useful idea, but people will tune you out as a blowhard when you bring it up, especially since it implies that peoples’ strongly-held beliefs are malleable and not really their own.
+It’s a useful idea, but people will tune you out as a blowhard when you bring it up, especially since it implies that peoples’ strongly-held beliefs are actually malleable and not really their own.

-The patrimony of the city, the most revered and important parts, are in the innermost ring.
-If you can’t picture it, here’s a scene from The Fellowship of the Ring of Gandalf approaching Minas Tirith and riding around up to the inner ring.
+The patrimony of the city, the most revered and important parts, are in its innermost ring.
+If you can’t picture it, here’s a scene from The Fellowship of the Ring where Gandalf approaching Minas Tirith and rides around it up to the city’s inner ring.

 Pretty stout, huh?
 To despoil the interior, an enemy would have to besiege those outer rings one by one, at considerable expense and incurring considerable casualties.
-In the Tolkien tales, that’s exactly what happens as the outlying rings are besieged and breached and the forces of Mordor begin to take the city layer by layer.
+In the Tolkien tales, that’s exactly what happens as the outlying rings are besieged and breached and the forces of Mordor begin to take the city, layer by layer.
 However, the delay in doing so allows the defenders to regroup and defend each level and also to hold out for relief.

+In the perpetual siege on American gun rights — unlike the battle for Middle Earth — there is no relief coming from other lands.
 So my message to the Fudds is this: Fight Them Over There.
-A united front from the gun-owning public, especially on those peripheral issues that don’t affect you directly, is the best possible safeguard for your hunting guns, heirlooms, and old-fashioned shooting irons.
+A united front from the gun-owning public, especially on those peripheral issues that don’t affect you directly, is the best possible safeguard for your beloved hunting guns, your heirlooms, and those old-fashioned shooting irons.

 – – –

 But the Fudds don’t think about it that way.
-They put the Bearcat and the Winchester carbine and the Fox double-barrel shotgun in that innermost ring of Minas Tirith, hoping the orcs will get to them last after they’ve confiscated all the ugly black rifles and the SBR’s and the Tupperware pistols and the chainsaw bayonets.
+They put the Bearcat and the Winchester carbine and the Fox double-barrel shotgun in that innermost ring of Minas Tirith, hoping the orcs will get to them last after they’ve confiscated all of the ugly black rifles and the SBR’s and the tactical Tupperware pistols and the chainsaw bayonets.